-My parents were part of the mass exodus from Ireland in the 1950s, returning decades later.
-This background of emigration, and my early experiences as a UK born Irish person growing up in Ireland, has informed my practice.
-As a child, I was partly excluded from a "real" Irish identity as a result of this family history.
-This allowed me to develop an "outsider" understanding of Irishness.
+Kevin Mooney's parents were part of the mass exodus from Ireland in the 1950s, returning decades later.
+This background of emigration, and his early experiences as a UK born Irish person growing up in Ireland, has informed his painting practice.
+As a child, he was partly excluded from a "real" Irish identity as a result of this family history.
+This allowed him to develop an "outsider" understanding of Irishness.

-Rooted in mythology and a semi-fictitious Irish art history, my painting practice is culturally specific.
-A key influence is being part of the last generation to experience a living oral tradition.
-This has been crucial in developing my work, which can be read as the abstraction of Irish folklore as seen through a contemporary lens.
+Rooted in mythology and a semi-fictitious Irish art history, his practice is culturally specific.
+A key influence has been part of the last generation to experience a living oral tradition.
+This has been crucial in developing his work, which can be read as the abstraction of Irish folklore as seen through a contemporary lens.